 The myriad of art galleries

-In addition to those common artworks, the art of scents also occupies a unique presence.
-Perfumes in the Maison de Parfums Godet on Rue Grande is the perfect spot to tantalize your nostrils.
-The place demonstrates a century of craftsmanship.
-Their perfume products are entirely handmade, from the perfume itself, handmade perfume bottles, to the handcrafted boxes in lovely designs.
+Beyond the common artworks, the art of scents holds a distinctive place in Saint-Paul-de-Vence.
+Maison de Parfums Godet on Rue Grande is the ideal destination to tantalize your nostrils.
+This establishment showcases a century of craftsmanship, where every perfume product is meticulously handmade—from the fragrance itself to the artisanal perfume bottles.

 Traces of the artists in the village

-In the early 20th century, many artists, such as Matisse, Chagall, Renoir, Modigliani, etc., made Saint-Paul-de-Vence their home.
-Since then, the village attracted artisans, film directors, writers, and international celebrities to spend time there, promoting its reputation as a paradise for artists.
+In the early 20th century, luminaries like Matisse, Chagall, Renoir, Modigliani, and more, chose Saint-Paul-de-Vence as their haven.
+Their presence turned the village into a magnet for artisans, film directors, writers, and international celebrities, solidifying its reputation as an artists’ paradise.

-Marc Chagall, the artist who was born in a traditional Jewish family in Belarus but exiled from the western wall in Jerusalem, lived in the village from 1966 to 1985.
-In all those years, he painted the local landscapes.
-Now, he is buried in the village’s small and intimate cemetery surrounded by Cyprus and palm trees, looking to the gentle ocean of the Cote d’Azur through the Provence countryside.
+Notably, Marc Chagall, born into a traditional Jewish family in Belarus and exiled from the Western Wall in Jerusalem, called the village home from 1966 to 1985.
+During those years, he painted the local landscapes.
+Today, he rests in the village’s small and intimate cemetery, surrounded by Cyprus and palm trees, overlooking the gentle ocean of the Cote d’Azur through the picturesque Provence countryside.

 Artistic hotels